DHTMLX/docs-todolist/docs/guides/integration_with_vue.md

 </script>
 ~~~

-In this tutorial you can see how to configure the **trial** version of To Do List.
+This tutorial uses the **trial** version of the To Do List.

-#### Setting containers and adding To Do List with Toolbar
+#### Set containers and add the To Do List with Toolbar

-To display To Do List with Toolbar on the page, you need to create containers for To Do List and Toolbar, and initialize these components using the corresponding constructors:
+To display the To Do List with the Toolbar on the page, create containers for both components and initialize them with the constructors.
+The example below initializes the components inside the `mounted()` hook:

 ~~~html {2,7-8,10-14} title="ToDo.vue"
 <script>